 Outlook to Outlook moves email, contacts, and calendar items quickly and easily from your PC running Microsoft Outlook to your new PC running Microsoft Outlook.

 Backup Outlook PST files automatically using Safe PST Backup.
 It is a user-friendly Free tool to back up and archive email.
 Create backup of Contacts, Calendar, Tasks or other Microsoft Outlook Personal folders with a few clicks.
 The backup will be done in the background regardless of whether Outlook is running or not.
 Safe PST Backup solution uses incremental backup model to back up and transfer only changes made to Outlook items.
 Schedule and automatically back up Outlook at specified time intervals or back up selected PST files manually.
+Automatic connection type and speed detection before starting the backup process.
+Multi language support.
 Get more with Enterprise Edition.
-Version 2.20
+Version 2.30

 An efficient mail back up utility which allows to backup all the objects like emails, contacts, notes, calendars etc. in Microsoft Outlook, Outlook Express and Windows Mail in most safe manner.
 The mail backup utility provides option to take incremental, differential and full backup and allows you to save backup at any location.
 Some of the other main features of backup software are : schedule backup process, preview of emails which could be recovered, feature to restore complete as well as selected emails etc..
 Moreover backup software works with Windows mail and different versions of Outlook and Outlook express like 2010 (32 bit), 2007, 2003, 2002.